Croydon, South Australia: Parks

 Two parks are located on Day Terrace beside Croydon railway station.
 These two parks are known as Croydon Train park and Croydon playground reserve.

 Queen Street Music Festival

-A free street music festival is held annually on Elizabeth Street, supported by the Charles Sturt Council.
+A free street music festival has previously been held on Elizabeth Street, supported by the Charles Sturt Council.
 This was last held on Friday 6 April 2019, hosted the local bands Dead Roo, Last Days of Kali, Rex Wonderful & the Silk Sheets, Blush response and David Blumberg & the Maraby Band.

 Transportation

 Roads

 Croydon is bounded by Torrens Road to the north, South Road, to the east and Port Road to the south.

 Day Terrace in Croydon, which runs parallel to the Outer Harbor/Grange Train Line is part of the Outer Harbor Greenway, a bicycle route, which provides a family-friendly bicycle path from the City of Adelaide to Outer Harbor via Port Adelaide.

 Public transport

 Croydon is well serviced by public transport run by Adelaide Metro.